Deep Regression for Repeated Measurements: Model Estimation and Oracle Inequalities

 Next, we extend the result in Theorem \ref{thm:thm1} for several situations of interest.
 The reason is that the bound (\ref{equ:thm1}) utilizes the Rademacher fixed points for $\mathcal{F}_{nm}$ which is an excellent distribution-dependent tool for measuring the complexity of the candidate function class.
 However, this can only be computed when the distribution is known, which is often not the case in practice.
-One proposal is to estimate $r^{*}_{nm}$ by an empirical version like Theorem 4.2 in \citet{bartlett2005local}, which is data-dependent but usually too complex to calculate.
+One proposal is to estimate $r^{*}_{nm}$ by an empirical version like Theorem 4.2 in \citet{bartlett2005local} that is data-dependent.
 Alternatively, a feasible resolution is to derive an upper bound using additional knowledge about the complexity of the class.
-For example, we can use the distribution-dependent random covering number or the distribution-free uniform covering number, Vapnik-Chervonenkis (VC) dimension.